Open-Coding-Society/GameHub/navigation/PilotCityGames/exploration.md

     { name: "Cell Wall", x: 700, y: 490, r: 25, desc: "The cell wall is a stiff outer layer found in plant cells that gives the cell shape, support, and protection.
 It is located outside the cell membrane." }, { name: "Cell Membrane", x: 120, y: 315, r: 25, desc: "A cell membrane is a thin, flexible layer that surrounds a cell and controls what goes in and out, helping protect and support the cell." }, { name: "Cytoplasm", x: 445, y: 90, r: 25, desc: "The gel-like substance inside a cell where the organelles float.
-It helps fill the cell and supports the cell’s activities." }, { name: "Mitochondrion", x: 550, y: 400, r: 25, desc: "The part of a cell that makes energy from food.
+It helps fill the cell and supports the cell’s activities." }, { name: "Mitochondria", x: 550, y: 400, r: 25, desc: "The part of a cell that makes energy from food.
 Oftenly referred to as the powerhouse of the cell." }, { name: "Ribosome", x: 275, y: 200, r: 25, desc: "The ribosome is a tiny part of a cell that makes proteins, which the cell needs to grow and work properly." }, { name: "Golgi Apparatus", x: 425, y: 510, r: 25, desc: "The part of the cell that packages and ships proteins and other materials to where they are needed.
 It works like a post office inside the cell." }, { name: "Endoplasmic Reticulum", x: 110, y: 115, r: 25, desc: "A cell part that helps make and move proteins and fats.
-It comes in two types: Rough ER which has ribosomes and helps make proteins and Smooth ER which has no ribosomes and helps make fats/clean the cell." }
+It comes in two types: Roenough ER which has ribosomes and helps make proteins and Smooth ER which has no ribosomes and helps make fats/clean the cell." }
   ];

+  const organelleImages = {
+    Nucleus: new Image(),
+    Chloroplast: new Image(),
+    Vacuole: new Image(),
+    "Cell Wall": new Image(),
+    "Cell Membrane": new Image(),
+    Cytoplasm: new Image(),
+    Mitochondria: new Image(),
+    Ribosome: new Image(),
+    "Golgi Apparatus": new Image(),
+    "Endoplasmic Reticulum": new Image()
+  };

+  // Load images for each organelle Object.keys(organelleImages).forEach(name => {
+    organelleImages[name].src = `{{site.baseurl}}/images/${name.toLowerCase().replace(/ /g, '')}.png`;
+  });

   // Move UI elements into the white square const whiteSquareContainer = document.createElement('div');